 INNOVATIONS: Secret Sceptre is a strange mix of straightforward adventure with hard edged violence and loopy farce.
 I'm convinced that Gerard was in fact parodying all of the superhero protagonists of British pulp fiction.
 The prison break sequence alone is evidence enough.
-Gerard's irreverent humor mixes groaning puns, Abbott & Costello wordplay, a couple of dirty jokes (one about "Lord Hereford's Knob" amazingly escaped the blue pencil of the 1937 editor at MacDonald), and low farce clearly are all signs of high spirited fun.
+Gerard's irreverent humor mixes groaning puns, Abbott & Costello wordplay, a couple of dirty jokes (one about "Lord Hereford's Knob" amazingly escaped the blue pencil of McDonald's 1937 editor), and low farce clearly are all signs of high spirited fun.
 Nothing is meant to be taken too seriously here.
 Witness this pointless and ridiculous exchange between Daphne and Nicholas as they snack on pieces of melon while lounging in their pajamas and dressing gowns:

 "Why must you make those disgusting sucking noises, Nick?"